-COMMITTEE Opposing New or the Expansion of Non Agricultural Leases For the Badger Army Ammunition Plant Pending Approval of the Final Reuse Plan.
+#71-00 Resolution by the PLANNING, ZONING, AND LAND RECORDS COMMITTEE Opposing New or the Expansion of Non Agricultural Leases For the Badger Army Ammunition Plant Pending Approval of the Final Reuse Plan.
 (Referred back to Committee at the April 18, 2000 Board Meeting.)
 This item was withdrawn from the agenda.

-COMMITTEE Recommending Consideration of the Badger Army Ammunition

-Plant for the Wisconsin Centennial Park.
+#72-00 Resolution by the PLANNING, ZONING, AND LAND RECORDS COMMITTEE Recommending Consideration of the Badger Army Ammunition Plant for the Wisconsin Centennial Park.
 (Referred back to Committee at the April 18, 2000 Board Meeting.)
 This item was withdrawn from the agenda.